 55464009 – Systemic lupus erythematosus

 - Mixed connective tissue disease – Check for anti-U1RNP antibody.
 Most patients are positive for this in mixed connective tissue disease.

 - Scleroderma – Check for anticentromere antibodies and anti-Scl-70 antibodies.
 Typified by sclerotic changes in skin not seen in dermatomyositis.

 - Drug-induced SLE

-- Dermatomyositis (DM) – Characteristic heliotrope rash (violaceous plaques surrounding eyes), photodistributed cutaneous eruption, and nail fold changes.
+- Dermatomyositis (DM) – Characteristic heliotrope rash (violaceous plaques surrounding the eyes), photodistributed cutaneous eruption, and nail fold changes.
 Look for elevated serum creatinine kinase (CK) levels and proximal symmetric extremity weakness.
 Erythema of DM is more violaceous than SLE.
-While in SLE, erythematous macules and plaques on the dorsal fingers occur both in between and over joints, in DM, they tend to favor joints (atrophic dermal papules of dermatomyositis, formerly called Gottron papules).
+While in SLE erythematous macules and plaques on the dorsal fingers occur both in between and over joints, in DM they tend to favor joints (atrophic dermal papules of dermatomyositis, formerly called Gottron papules).

 - Erythrotelangiectatic rosacea – ANA negative.

 - Phototoxic / photoallergic drug eruptions